-When starting to introduce solids into your baby’s diet (also known as weaning), making healthy choices is important to give them the right start by including a range of foods from the five core food groups.
+When starting to introduce solids into your baby’s diet (also known as weaning), making healthy choices for baby nutrition is important.
+This will help give them the right start by including a range of foods from the five core food groups.

 The five healthy food groups are:

 - Dairy and alternatives

 Much like fruits, vegetables come in a wide variety of shapes, sizes and colours.
 As well as legumes and beans, vegetables are an important part of everyone’s diet (including your baby’s) as they provide vitamins, minerals, antioxidants, dietary fibre and energy.
 Best of all, they can be eaten in a variety of ways, whether they are cooked as part of a larger meal or enjoyed raw on their own.